GALLERY 2. Abstraction forms a major thread in Mary’s work

 Originating, then, from within, without a specific narrative, the title remains an integral part of each piece.
 Words crop up while working on the piece.
 They may be clues as to where the image originated, or may be not.
 But often they add to its form or give the image an identity.
 So, in that respect, they are significant.

 From charcoal to pencil, and from acrylics to watercolours, Mary’s work has developed along these lines dictated by a desire to work sustainably.
-There is also a desire to connect more intimately with the materials, so she abandoned collaging old drawings and packaging at this point , possibly to return to the latter at some point when she can find a strong natural glue.
+There is also a need to connect more intimately with the materials, so she reluctantly abandoned collaging old drawings and packaging at this point, unable to source a strong natural glue.